 Harry Dresden is known to secure the loyalty of the Wildfae with pizza.
 It started as a simple quid pro quo: Pizza for information.
 Now they're his own little personal volunteer army.

-In the Discworld novel Night Watch, the narration mentions that Sam Vimes, the main character, does not take bribes at all, except those of donuts and beer.
+In the Discworld novel Night Watch, the narration mentions that the Ankh-Morpork City Watch has been reformed to the extent that they don't accept bribes, except donuts and beer.

 In Unseen Academicals Glenda Sugarbean gets in to see Vetinari twice by doing this to the palace guards.